visgl/luma.gl/dev-docs/RFCs/v6.1/transform-webgl1-support.md

 We should be able to setup a render pipeline (strictly using WebGL1 features), such that input parameters are provided as attributes to the VertexShader, inside VertexShader user provided operations are performed, and result is passed to FragmentShader, which writes the result to a pixel as fragment color.

+## Environments

+* Older browsers: sometimes support float textures
+* Headless gl: only supports instancing, no other extensions.

 ## Implementation details

 ### Render target